Critical AI Summer Reading: Empires, Cons and Everlasting False Promises

 Or let’s say Aleksa Gordić, who is working on artificial general intelligence (AGI), although the whole field is struggling with the “general” part of the term.
 Gordić says how his daemon will construct safe roads, bridges, and Dyson spheres.
 Although, Jean Luc Picard experienced during the 24th century that this is not possible.

-And I don’t know if you’ve figured out the trend, but modern gamblers also go through heavy media training.
+And I don’t know if you’ve figured out the trend, but modern gamblers also go through hefty media training.
 Namely, here and there you will find a brave journalist, uncompromising editor or marketer with a cloak – who will ask the presenter: “ok, do you have any proof for your claims, why did it take you so long and how come you broke the budget three times?”
 Default words which long-termists pronunciate are “Someday!
 Time will tell!
 You know, people hallucinate too!”
 Or even better, that their project is “Moonshot!” – a word whose use is as precise as Bakić’s pandemic forecasts.

 I simply want to show that the average young brain – a 25-year-old designer, developer, PM or copywriter – will have to fight with all his might against the techno-marketing machine that has been greasing its communication gears for 70 years.
 Namely, the original sin of the AI field are their first gamblers, John McCarthy and Claude Shannon.
 The two of them danced around the definition of artificial intelligence, going back and forth around exact terminology.
 Let’s hear what McCarthy had to say back then, in 1952…